Itsuroh Shimoda

 Itsuro Shimoda (Japanese:下田逸郎 (Shimoda Itsurō), born Miyazaki, Japan) is a Japanese musician, singer, and composer.

 Career

-Shimoda’s style is characterized as Folk Pop, mixed with traditional Japanese styles.
+Shimoda’s style is characterized as folk pop, mixed with traditional Japanese styles.
 He was a member of the groups Shimonsai and Tokyo Kid Brothers.
-One of his biggest hits is Everybody Anyone, released with the album "Love songs and Lamentations" in 1973.
+One of his biggest hits is "Everybody Anyone", released with the album Love Songs and Lamentations in 1973.
+Shimoda later composed the score for the 2019 film It Feels So Good.